vic-95/vic-95.github.io/_posts/2021-09-09-R-vs-Other-Languages.md

 I did the free Code Academy courses on R in preparation for this class just to get a handle on some of the basic syntax.
 Other than that, I’m fresh.
-So far, the learning curve has been very manageable, and the packages we’ve used so far have had good documentation.
+So far, the learning curve has been very manageable, the class content very helpful, and the packages we’ve used so far have had good documentation.

 ## Example R Markdown Output